 Building a conversion-ready website from the ground up takes time…

 But when you use the Astra theme, you don’t have to start at ground zero.
-We’ve baked all of these principles into the templates in our Astra Starter Sites pack.
+We’ve baked all of these principles into the templates in our Starter Templates pack.
 When you use one of these templates, you’ll instantly have a conversion-ready foundation that you can adapt to your or your client’s needs.

 Have any other questions about how you can build conversion-ready websites?
 Let us know in the comments and we’ll try to help out!